 Alcohol rehab is a form of residential addiction treatment.
 This means that the person who is addicted to alcohol stays in the alcohol rehab facility for a set period of time, and engages in their addiction treatment full time without outside influences to dissuade or distract them from their goals of recovery.
-This type of alcohol rehab program is most effective as it provides patients with the best chance at preventing a future relapse.
-At Indianapolis Drug Treatment Centers, our dedicated professionals work closely with patients to tailor treatment programs to match their specific needs.
-Call our addiction specialists at (317) 682-1670 today for more information.
+This type of alcohol rehab program is so effective that many experts believe it offers patients the best chance at preventing a future relapse.
+Indianapolis Drug Treatment Centers can help you find alcohol rehabs where dedicated professionals work closely with patients to tailor treatment programs to match their specific needs.
+Call (317) 682-1670 today for more information.

 Alcohol abuse is a term which is often confused with alcoholism or addiction.
 While the two terms are related, they are not synonymous.
 Alcohol abuse is the misuse and overuse of alcohol.
 This means that a person consumes the substance for more than just recreational purposes, such as to numb pain or to intentionally become intoxicated.
 There are two forms of abuse that are the most common.
 These are binge drinking and blackout drinking.

 Binge drinking is the rapid consumption of alcohol in a relatively short period of time.
 To be more specific, for the average person, this equates to anywhere between 3 or 4 or more drinks in a period of about an hour or two.
 Binge drinking occurs quite often, particularly among young adults from ages 18 to 34, as well as older adults 55 or older.